Aram-Lin/Mischief-Draw-All-version/README.md

 Image: Guided introduction | using shortcut keys | Publicity picture advertisement

 ——————————————————————————————————————————————
+# Portable
 In addition to the above description, I also used Vmware Thinapp to make a real Portable without having to worry about the registry.
 Fix the problem with version 1.12 not being able to use （.art） files

-The file name will be tagged
+The file name will be tagged Mischief_2.1.6 → Mischief_2.1.6_Thinapp.7z
-Mischief_2.1.6_Thinapp.7z
-Mischief_1.1.2_Thinapp.exe